Texas Sports Betting 2025: Legal Texas Sportsbooks & DFS Options Available

 Deposit funds

-Funding your sportsbook account is required before placing a wager.
-While the legal framework has yet to be determined, we can safely assume that Texas sportsbooks will allow players to use the best sportsbook deposit and withdrawal methods, including credit cards, ACH transfers, and digital payment types like PayPal.
+Funding your DFS account is generally optional before placing a wager, as there are free-play avenues.
+Texas DFS sites allow players to use the best deposit and withdrawal options, including credit cards, debit cards, bank transfers, digital payment types like PayPal, and more.
 Typically, the withdrawal options are similar or match those used for deposits.

 Start betting